Pesticide Residues in Cooking Oil

 Chronic pesticide poisoning

-Chronic pesticide poisoning can be more common where you experience the harmful effects over an extended period.
+Chronic pesticide poisoning can be more common where you experience harmful effects over an extended period.
 It is usually observed when consumers are repeatedly and continuously exposed to low levels of pesticides.
-For example, if you are consuming edible oils contaminated with high pesticide residues regularly, you can experience long term toxicity.
+For example, if you are consuming edible oils contaminated with high pesticide residues regularly, you can experience long-term toxicity.

 A low dose of pesticides doesn’t show immediate effects, but with time it can develop a serious health problem.
 Long term pesticide consumption can result in any of the following: